-What should I watch for during recovery?
+What to watch for during recovery

 You will be admitted either on the day of surgery or the previous night.
 You will be NPO from midnight on the day of surgery.
 You will be discharged 1 to 2 days post-operatively.
 On discharge, you will be able to shower and dress.
 Post-operatively, if you experience any of the following you should notify your doctor immediately:

 - Difficulty in urination

 - Abdominal pain

 - Increasing leg pain or numbness